 The combination of gearing, the 5 levels of variable pedal assistance, and the twist throttle assistance from the motor means you can always find the most efficient gear, pedal level, and power to go the distance!

 - With the bike stopped in a safe area, identify the two controls on the shifter at the handlebar.
-Do attempt to shift up or down when at a complete stop.
+Do not attempt to shift up or down when at a complete stop.
 Only shift up or down while riding.